-Examples of where this is noticeable is in the rendering of hair or feathers, as well as other images that contain very fine detail which may have resulted in issues such as moire or slight blurring in formats besides ultra high definition.
-Certainly when viewed up close, these difficult to resolve patterns appear less than stellar on anything besides a 4K screen.
+Examples of where this is noticeable are in the rendering of hair or feathers, as well as other images that contain very fine detail which may have resulted in issues such as moire or slight blurring in formats besides ultra-high definition.
+Certainly, when viewed up close, these difficult to resolve patterns appear less than stellar on anything besides a 4K screen.

 2. Closer Viewing